DhwanilPanchani/Generative-AI-Projects/Custom Diffusion Model(Flickr,CIFAR)/Readme.md

-# Fine-Tuning CLIP and Diffusion Model for Image Captioning and Generation
+# Fine-Tuning CLIP and Diffusion Model for Image Generation

 This combined documentation covers the implementation of fine-tuning CLIP for CIFAR-10 and Flickr8k datasets and using a latent diffusion model to generate images from text.